Ball and Biscuit

 "Ball and Biscuit" is the eighth track on the album Elephant by American alternative rock band The White Stripes.
+At over 7 minutes long, it is the longest studio recording by the band.

-Composition and lyrics
+Composition

-Musical structure

-The song commits to the structure of traditional 12-bar blues, a three-chord format in which the first line of each verse is repeated and then answered.
+"Ball and Biscuit" commits to the structure of traditional 12-bar blues, a three-chord format in which the first line of each verse is repeated and then answered.
+Its lyrics follow the perspective of a self-purported seventh son as he apparently courts a woman.

-Lyrics

-The lyrics follow the perspective of a self-purported seventh son as he apparently courts a woman.
 He mentions that it is quite possible that he is the girl's "third man" and that the girl is ambivalent towards him, but he persistently tries to impress her with his claim to be a seventh son.

-The title could refer to the STC Coles 4021 "Ball and Biscuit" microphone that was used at Toe Rag Studios during the Elephant recording sessions.

 The Seventh Son is based on the American folk legend version of the belief that the seventh son of a seventh son would be granted supernatural powers, which the character of the song claims to possess in the form of superhuman strength.
 A recollection of similar folklore is frequently found in the Blues and derivatives; notably, Willie Dixon sang a blues song entitled "The Seventh Son".
-The use of the Seventh Son may have been inspired by Jack White's own family situation; he was the seventh and final son in a family of nine children.
+Additionally, the use of the Seventh Son may have been inspired by Jack White's own family situation, being the seventh and final son in a family of nine children.
+The title could refer to the STC Coles 4021 "Ball and Biscuit" microphone that was used at Toe Rag Studios during the Elephant recording sessions.

 Reception

 "Ball and Biscuit" has generated a significant amount of commentary even though it was never released as a single.
 It was, however, voted in a Rolling Stone Reader's Poll to be the greatest Jack White song "by a landslide".
 In her review of Elephant, Kitty Empire described the song as "...astonishing, with Jack White playing on his knees, his sexual promises punctuated by liquid guitar emissions."
 In 2011, the Washington Post's David Malitz described the song as "perhaps the White Stripes' definitive statement."
+In 2025, VICE's Jake Uitti deemed "Ball and Biscuit" the best track on Elephant, the "most perfect" White Stripes song, and wrote, "(Jack) White sounds mature and the band's drummer Meg White is pocket-perfect.
+She is the key to the band, the secret, the way into the music.
+Jack with his self-seriousness and Meg with her sharp-yet-daydreaming vibes."